sukeya/platanus/docs/reference/btree_set.md

 `Key` | Type of a key
 `Compare` | Type of a func obj comparing two key in a weak order.
 If Key doesn't implement three-way comparison operator, the default type does using `<` and `=`.
 `Alloc` | Type of an allocator.
 The default is `std::allocator<Key>`.
-`MaxNumOfValues` | The size of a leaf node.
-The default is 512 byte.
+`MaxNumOfValues` | The max number of values per node.
+The default is 64.

 ## Member types